Coast Radar Android App

 UK Sea Temperature & Swimming

-In this article, we discuss the temperature of the sea around the UK and what it means for those wanting to swim.
+In this article, we discuss the sea temperature around the UK and what it means for those wanting to swim.

-Compared to indoor heated swimming pools, which vary in temperature from around 26°C to 30°C, swimmers are likely to be exposed to a much wider range of temperatures when swimming outside.
-In the UK coastal waters, this may vary from low single digits to high teens.
+Compared to indoor heated swimming pools, which range from around 26ยฐC to 30ยฐC, swimmers are likely to be exposed to a much wider range of temperatures when swimming outdoors.
+In the UK coastal waters, this may vary from low single digits to high teens.ย

 Seasonal Differences